xaviguasch/ds-a-javascript-challenges-tm/pending-to-revisit.md

 31-fibonacci-sequence FAILED AT FIRST TRY, now I understand better how it works 36-flatten-array- FAILED AT FIRST TRY, TRY AGAIN!!
-37-permutations- FAILED MISERABLY!!!! really need to go over at it again
+37-permutations- FAILED MISERABLY!!!! really need to go over at it again 38-max-subarray-quadratic SOLVED IT BUT WITH ISSUES, needs revision